mbari-org/bluewhale-a-inference-jetson/README.md

 4. Install custom jupyter notebook kernel
     * `ipython kernel install --name "<kernel_name>" --user`
 5. Run `jupyter notebook` and start a new notebook with your custom "kernel-name"

+## TensorFlow .pb to .UFF
+1. `python3 /usr/lib/python3.6/dist-packages/uff/bin/convert_to_uff.py <model_name.pb>`
+2. Run pb2uff.ipynb
+    * Make sure "Automatically deduced input nodes" and "Automatically deduced out nodes" names are placed in the parser.register_input and parser.register_output function - not the names from graph in TF before making the pb file
+    * The dimension of the input, however, do need to match those from TF